 Ben is one of only seven attorneys in the Triad recognized as a Board Certified Specialist in Social Security Disability.

 A native of Greensboro, N.C., Ben graduated magna cum laude from the University of North Carolina at Wilmington in 2003 with a bachelor’s degree with honors in philosophy and religion.
 He earned his juris doctor with honors in 2006 from the UNC School of Law, and in the same year he was admitted to the North Carolina State Bar.

 While a law student, Ben completed internships with the Deuterman Law Group and with U.S. Middle District Court Judge James A. Beaty, Jr.

 In 2008, Ben’s colleagues in the Disability Advocacy Section of the North Carolina Advocates for Justice elected him as co-chairman of the Continuing Legal Education (CLE) Committee.
 He is also a member of the National Organization of Social Security Claimants’ Representatives (NOSSCR), the North Carolina Advocates for Justice (NCAJ), the American Association for Justice (AAJ), the North Carolina Bar Association (NCBA), and the Greensboro Bar Association (GBA).

-Ben resides in Greensboro with his wife, Christine.
+Ben resides in Greensboro with his wife, Christine, and their two children.